Omegapoint/docker-security/README.md

+This repository was created as part of Omegapoint's internal education program ('Kompetensdag').

 # Docker and Security
 Docker has been around for quite some time and is considered de facto standard for containerization software.